dovu93/Blackjack/README.md

-# My attempt at making a blackjakc game
+# My attempt at making a blackjack game